-The STANAG 5066 service defines operation over a single subnet.
-This specification adds a routing layer so that the STANAG 5066 SIS service can be provided across multiple subnets.
-This is needed to provide data communication between all nodes when Wireless Ring Token Protocol is used with partially connected topology.
-It also provides additional capabilities for other architectures.
+The STANAG 5066 service defines operation over a single Subnet.
+This specification adds a routing layer so that the STANAG 5066 SIS service can be provided across multiple Subnets and support repeated transmission over a single Subnet.
+The repeated transmission is needed to provide data communication between all nodes when Wireless Ring Token Protocol is used with partially connected topology.
+Routing Sublayer also enables a SIS client to communicate with peers on different Subnets, with the choice of Subnet transparent to the client.
+Finally, the Routing sublayer enables operation over a set of concatenated Subnets.